DIY Motion Simulator

 - The display will show Jog_P when moving counter-clockwise, and Jog_N when moving clockwise

-- The speed of Jog function can be configured using Fn177, but it’s not really necessary
+- The speed of Jog function can be configured using Pn177, but it’s not really necessary.
+Here’s a screenshot from the manual with relevant settings, for a quick reference:

 - If you’re using the jog function with fully assembled actuators, the up arrow will correspond with the motion of the rig upwards, and down: downwards